Here’s when drug prices will start to decrease for Medicare recipients - NewsBreak

 “But there’s very little discipline for them now because the market is so concentrated,” she said.
 “If they could raise their price another $10, why wouldn’t they do that now?
 It’s hard to see why they would be leaving money on the table today.”

-The post Here’s when drug prices will start to decrease for Medicare recipients appeared first on Louisiana Illuminator .
+The post Here’s when drug prices will start to decrease for Medicare recipients appeared first on Missouri Independent .

 Comments / 0

-Note: Correction: This story was updated to correctly reflect that the monthly cap for insulin does not go toward pumps.